GMRI-SEL/Lab-Management/CodeOfCoduct.md

 > While I may be sending this email outside my normal office hours, I have no expectation to receive a reply outside yours.

-The hours that members choose to work is up to them.
+The hours that members choose to work are up to them.
 We are each welcome to send work-related emails or pull requests over the weekend or late at night, but no lab members are required to reply to them outside of their typical work hours.

 **If you experience any challenges related to flexible working within the lab** please contact [Kathy Mills](kmills@gmri.org).
 All communication will be treated as confidential.